-As Vice President of the Cleveland-Cuyahoga County Port Authority, Jade manages legislative, regulatory and government affairs, communicates programming, engagees community stakeholders, and develops strategic communications initiatives.
+As Vice President of the Cleveland-Cuyahoga County Port Authority, Jade manages legislative, regulatory and government affairs, communicates programming, engages community stakeholders, and develops strategic communications initiatives.
 Prior to his role at the Port of Cleveland, he served as the Senior Director of State Affairs and Outreach at the American Coalition for Clean Coal Electricity (ACCCE) in Washington DC.

-Trustee, Sears-Swetland Foundation, in Cleveland
+Trustee, Sears-Swetland Foundation

 Producer/Director, Griesinger Films

-Board Member, Hocking River Commission
+Board Member, Athens Hocking Recycling Center

-Executive Director, Tecumseh Land Trust
+Former Executive Director, Tecumseh Land Trust

 With a Masters Degree in Public Policy from Duke University, Magaw’s work for Tecumseh Land Trust is a great fit with her values and interests, as well as skills.
 Exploring potential preservation projects and monitoring of priorities with conservation easements give her a chance to get out on the land and learn from land owners and naturalists, as well as TLT’s experienced board and staff.
 Historic preservation and restoration has long been an avocation for Krista and her husband, a history professor.

 Chief, Office of Federal Facilities Oversight, Ohio EPA (Retired)